All You Need to Know Before Visiting Schonbrunn Palace

 The State Apartments tour is the quickest way to see Schönbrunn Palace.
 If you love architecture, this short tour should be enough, showing you the highlights of the palace.

-Four of these rooms (the Hall of Ceremonies, the Oval Chinese Room, the Round Chinese Room, and the Great Gallery) are especially stunning (in my opinion), as they reveal the grandeur and taste of Maria Theresa’s reign.
+Four of these rooms (the Hall of Ceremonies, the Oval Chinese Room, the Round Chinese Room, and the Great Gallery) are especially stunning, in my opinion.
+They reveal the grandeur and taste of Maria Theresa’s reign.

-You can expect to spend around half an hour inside the Schönbrunn Palace, during the State Apartments Tour.
+You can expect to spend around half an hour inside Schönbrunn Palace during the State Apartments Tour.

 Empress Maria Theresa is undoubtedly one of the focal points of every visitor’s journey to discover history in Vienna.